TwelvePercentHero/bingewatch/README.md

 Guidance for creating the file upload fields on the **add-recipe** and **add-media** forms was sourced from [Learn Code Web](https://learncodeweb.com/snippets/browse-button-in-bootstrap-4-with-select-image-preview/ "Learn Code Web upload field guidance").

 Guidance on creating a list to allow **Jinja** to iterate through a collection more than once on the **profile** page was sourced from [Stack Overflow](https://stackoverflow.com/questions/57537866/two-for-loops-in-one-html-page-using-jinja-not-working "Stack Overflow - For loops question")

+Thanks also to the tutors at **Code Institute**, particularly Tim and Michael who helped greatly with my initial Heroku deployment problems.